Skip to main content

 Q: Did your spouse or partner have problems adjusting to their new home?

-A: It takes time and effort to adjust to life in Luanda and dealing with the stress of everyday life in Luanda puts a strain on many relationships.
+A: Adjusting to life in Luanda takes time and effort, and dealing with the stress of everyday life in Luanda strains many relationships.

 Q: Did your children settle in easily?